Affine Grassmannians and Geometric Satake Equivalences: Affine Grassmannians

 \subsection{Affine flag varieties}

-Let $k$ be either a finite or a separably closed field, and let $G$ be a connected reductive group over the Laurent series local field $F=k\rpot{t}$.
+Let $k$ be either a finite or an algebraically closed field, and let $G$ be a connected reductive group over the Laurent series local field $F=k\rpot{t}$.
 The \emph{(twisted) loop group $LG$} is the group functor on the category of $k$-algebras

 The loop group $LG$ is representable by a strict ind-affine ind-group scheme, cf. \cite[\S 1]{PR}.
 Let $\fraka$ be a facet in the enlarged Bruhat-Tits building $\scrB(G,F)$.
 Denote by $\calG_\fraka$ the associated parahoric group scheme over $\calO_F$, i.e. the neutral component of the unique smooth affine group scheme over $\calO_F$ such that the generic fiber is $G$, and such that the $\calO_F$-points are the pointwise fixer of $\fraka$ in $G(F)$.
 The \emph{(twisted) positive loop group $L^+\calG_\fraka$} is the group functor on the category of $k$-algebras